 Septum ring - Indian Mystique - solid 14 k gold

-Despite the greatest of care with which you treat all your piercings, and your devotion to your cleansing and rotating rituals, your piercing can become infected.
-Think about it: mucus lives in your nose, and mucus is host to all types of germs.
-Your mouth houses your teeth, which start breeding bacteria almost as soon as you finish brushing them each day.
-Your eyebrow, ears, and any other areas of your face are exposed to sweat, the elements, etc., even if you have no piercings.
+Despite the greatest of care with which you treat all your ear piercings, and your devotion to your cleansing and rotating rituals, your piercing can become infected.
+Think about it- your ears, and any other areas of your face are exposed to sweat, the elements, makeup, hairspray, etc. Even if you have no piercings, it is important to clean your ears regularly.
 For those of us who do, we must accept the fact that holes in our body are extra susceptible to any infection-rearing germs floating around us nonstop.
 This makes them the perfect breeding ground for odor-causing bacteria and infections.